rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Activate fixed time control

 Deactivates the traffic actuated control using detectors and activates pre-timed control.
-Can be used in case normal detectors can't be used, e.g. during maintenance work.
+Can be used in case normal detectors can’t be used, e.g. during maintenance work.
 Requires security code 2.

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.6499999999999999}|